 In Real Life, the job of a detective is very well-defined, and only includes a specific set of responsibilities and a limited amount of authority.
 In fact, each member of the NYPD is restricted to performing a specific set of activities.
 This system allows each employee to be trained in one set of tasks, focus on performing those tasks to the best of their abilities, and they don't end up stepping on each other's toes while doing their jobs.
 This is called "departmentalization", and is a key aspect of many organizations (particularly large ones), including police, military, medical, governmental, educational and even commercial organizations.

 On Bob's show however, The Main Characters Do Everything.
-This means that Bob's responsibilities are not nearly as restricted as they would be in real life - he'll often be seen doing whatever task is interesting to the story, regardless of whether he would logically have the clearance or even the need to do those things himself.
+This means that Bob's responsibilities are not nearly as restricted as they would be in real life - he'll often be seen doing whatever task is interesting to the story, regardless of whether he would logically have the clearance, ability, or even the need to do those things himself.
 Furthermore, it doesn't even seem like anyone (i.e. Bob's superiors) has any say in this, or that they are even interested in maintaining any departmentalized structure.
 In many cases, we'll see a lot of people milling about in the background doing nothing, because Bob is already doing their job.

 Whether Bob has the skills necessary for the task is irrelevant.
 The point is that an organization described or even depicted as being departmentalized is showing no concern to maintain its own departments or hierarchy - allowing some of its members to do virtually anything they deem necessary - or even orders them to do so.